The Bronx: Theater

-Clifford Odets’s play Awake and Sing is set in 1933 in the Bronx.
+Clifford Odets's play Awake and Sing! is set in 1933 in the Bronx.
 The play, first produced at the Belasco Theater in 1935, concerns a poor family living in small quarters, the struggles of the controlling parents and the aspirations of their children.

-René Marqués The Oxcart (1959), concerns a rural Puerto Rican family who immigrate to the Bronx for a better life.
+René Marqués' The Oxcart (1959) concerns a rural Puerto Rican family who immigrate to the Bronx for a better life.

 A Bronx Tale is an autobiographical one-man show written and performed by Chazz Palminteri.
 It is a coming-of-age story set in the Bronx.
 It premiered in Los Angeles in the 1980s and then played on Off-Broadway.
-After a film version involving Palminteri and Robert DeNiro, Palminteri performed his one-man show on Broadway and on tour in 2007.
+After a film version involving Palminteri and Robert De Niro, Palminteri performed his one-man show on Broadway and on tour in 2007.